splunk/kafka-connect-splunk/docs/troubleshooting.md

 detected event batches timedout
 ```

 Increase `splunk.hec.event.timeout` above the normal worst-case HEC acknowledgment latency.
-The Splunk 2.2 guide specifically warns against values below two minutes for this scenario; the repository default is documented in the [acknowledgment parameter table](../README.md#use-ack).
+It is not recommended to use values below two minutes for this scenario; the repository default is documented in the [acknowledgment parameter table](../README.md#use-ack).

 Confirm that sticky sessions are configured when HEC is behind a load balancer.
 See [Load balancing configurations](load-balancing.md).